Stories of Web Users in How People with Disabilities Use the Web

-Note: The following scenarios are not real people.
-They do not address every kind of disability.
+The following are not real people, but represent real experiences of people with disabilities.
+They do not address every kind of disability or all impacts faced by people with disabilities.

 Draft reviewers: The placeholder images below will be replaced with photos of the users.